May 12, 2011

 “Baptized with the Holy Spirit”

 Empowered To Be Witnesses of Jesus.
-As Jesus had linked His authority in all heaven and all earth to the great commission to make disciples (Matthew 28:18-20, page 1667), so Jesus here links the power (“δύναμιν“) of the Holy Spirit to being His witnesses all over the world.
+As Jesus had linked His authority in all heaven and all earth to the great commission to make disciples (Matthew 28:18-20), so Jesus here links the power (“δύναμιν“) of the Holy Spirit to being His witnesses all over the world.
 Jesus does not intend to have wimpy ministers, but powerful men who will demonstrate the power of God in both their message and their testimony.
-Only the Holy Spirit provides such power for life, and without that power, the disciples must sit and wait for the day of their baptism by Jesus with the Holy Spirit and fire.
+Only the Holy Spirit provides such power for life, and without that power, the disciples must sit and wait for the day of their baptism by Jesus with the Holy Spirit.
 Jesus said they would not have to wait many days.
 We can appreciate the power of the Holy Spirit in our lives, because we do not have to wait for His power.
 He resides within each believer right now.
 He empowers us every day.

 So we learn more about the Post-Resurrection Ministry of Jesus.